Nikinayzer/zxcvbn-czech-enchanted/README.md

 You see the time in ms needed to evaluate the entered password on the [test page](TODO).
 Evaluation takes ~4-30ms for ~25 char passwords on modern browsers/CPUs and ~20-100ms in the Firefox on Samsung S4 mini.
 Evaluation for ~100 char passwords takes ~100-300ms on modern browsers/CPUs and ~500-2000ms on Samsung S4 mini.

-When editing I test performance using nodejs - I test 100,000 different passwords from linkedin breach.
+When editing I test performance using nodejs.
+I test 100,000 different passwords from linkedin breach.

 library | size | dictionaries | time (shorter is better)
 ------- | ---- | ------------ | ------------------------